rzajac/vagrant-prov/README.md

-## Collection of Vagrant configuration scripts.
+## Vagrant provisioning scripts.

-This project was created to gather all the provisioning scripts I use for my projects.
+This project was created to gather in one place all the provisioning scripts I use in my projects.

 Currently it includes scripts to install and configure: